jacobmarks/fiftyone-albumentations-plugin/README.md

 You can delete a saved transformation from your dataset by using the `delete_albumentations_run` operator and selecting the name of the transformation that you want to delete from the dropdown.

+### Cleanup Temporary Files

+You can explicitly cleanup the temporary files that were created to store the samples that were created by the last augmentation that was applied to your dataset by using the `cleanup_last_albumentations_run` operator.